-AGGRESSION -- The extent to which he acts in a physically aggressive manner toward other people (or other living creatures).
-Physical aggression refers to actions that could possibly hurt the target, including hitting, slapping, kicking, pushing, squeezing, pinching, pulling hair, and throwing something at somebody (something that could hurt if it hit the target).
+AGGRESSION - The extent to which he acts in a physically aggressive manner toward other people (or other living creatures).
+Physical aggression refers to actions that could possibly hurt somebody, including hitting, slapping, kicking, pushing, squeezing, pinching, pulling hair, and throwing something hard at somebody).